aschleck/edith/README.md

 Limitations:
 ------------
-I doubt this actually compiles on anything but OS X.

 This seems to work on the replays that I have tried, however there are probably a million different bugs hiding.
 I'm particularily scared of a lot of the float deserializations.